mpuow/NoMove/README.md

 ##

 A simple script to prevent mouse movement off screen while gaming.\
-(Some games have issues with window boundaries and it can be game breaking to click)\
+(Some games have issues with window boundaries and it can be game breaking to click outside the game window)

 ##